georgeflanagin/zeus/README.md

 The `wrapcmd.sh` script will create a wrapper for the `sudo` command, and place it in `/usr/local/sbin`.
 For Zeus, this directory is searched first.
-Let's take a quick look at what is in the wrapper, in this case for our friend `cat`, and go through it line-by-line.
+Let's take a quick look at what is in the wrapper, in this case `usermod`, and go through it line-by-line.

 ```
  1	#!/bin/bash
  2	CMDNAME=$(basename "$0")
- 3	REALCMD="/usr/sbin/cat"
+ 3	REALCMD="/usr/sbin/usermod"
  4
  5	# Optional: define command-specific block patterns here
  6	BLOCKED_PATTERNS=('wheel')